Bribery: Forms

 This photo of cash found in Congressman William J. Jefferson's freezer in the August 2005 raid was shown to jurors on 8 July 2009.

 Many types of payments or favors may be fairly or unfairly labeled as bribes: tip, gift, sop, perk, skim, favor, discount, waived fee/ticket, free food, free ad, free trip, free tickets, sweetheart deal, kickback/payback, funding, inflated sale of an object or property, lucrative contract, donation, campaign contribution, fundraiser, sponsorship/backing, higher paying job, stock options, secret commission, or promotion (rise of position/rank).

 One must be careful of differing social and cultural norms when examining bribery.
 Expectations of when a monetary transaction is appropriate can differ from place to place.
 Political campaign contributions in the form of cash, for example, are considered criminal acts of bribery in some countries, while in the United States, provided they adhere to election law, are legal.
 Tipping, for example, is considered bribery in some societies, while in others the two concepts may not be interchangeable.

 In some Spanish-speaking countries, bribes are referred to as mordida (literally, "bite").
 In Arab countries, bribes may be called baksheesh (a tip, gift, or gratuity) or shay (literally, "tea").
 French-speaking countries often use the expressions dessous-de-table ("under-the-table" commissions), pot-de-vin (literally, "wine-pot"), or commission occulte ("secret commission" or "kickback").
-While the last two expressions contain inherently a negative connotation, the expression dessous-de-table can be often understood as a commonly accepted business practice.
+While the last two expressions contain a negative connotation inherently, the expression dessous-de-table can often be understood as a commonly accepted business practice.
 In German, the common term is Schmiergeld ("lubricant money").

 The offence may be divided into two great classes: the one, where a person invested with power is induced by payment to use it unjustly; the other, where power is obtained by purchasing the suffrages of those who can impart it.
 Likewise, the briber might hold a powerful role and control the transaction; or in other cases, a bribe may be effectively extracted from the person paying it, although this is better known as extortion.

 The forms that bribery take are numerous.
 For example, a motorist might bribe a police officer not to issue a ticket for speeding, a citizen seeking paperwork or utility line connections might bribe a functionary for faster service.
 Bribery may also take the form of a secret commission, a profit made by an agent, in the course of his employment, without the knowledge of his principal.
-Euphemisms abound for this (commission, sweetener, kick-back etc.) Bribers and recipients of bribery are likewise numerous although bribers have one common denominator and that is the financial ability to bribe.
+Euphemisms abound for this (commission, sweetener, kick-back, etc.) Bribers and recipients of bribery are likewise numerous, although bribers have one common denominator and that is the financial ability to bribe.
 In 2007, bribery was thought to be worth around one trillion dollars worldwide.